othyn/go-calendar/README.md

 # How To Calendar

+To get started, [click here](https://raw.githubusercontent.com/othyn/go-cal/main/dist/gocal.ics) to automatically open your calendar app, if your browser supports it (only tested on iOS).
+I can't set the content type for the URL in markdown to let the browser do its thing, so its a bit hit or miss.

-To get started, subscribe to this URL in your *favourite* calendar client:
+To subscribe to this URL manually in your *favourite* calendar client, use this URL:

 ```text
 https://raw.githubusercontent.com/othyn/go-cal/main/dist/gocal.ics